-The town of Winifred in Marshall County, Kansas was founded in 1907 and platted and laid out by Gottfried Keller on his farm.
+The town of Winifred in Marshall County, Kansas, was founded in 1907 and platted and laid out by Gottfried Keller on his farm.
 It was situated on the Topeka and Marysville branch of the Union Pacific Railroad, eleven miles southwest of Marysville.

-Before Winifred was established, another townsite called Sylvan was established in 1857 and received a post office in August 1857.
-In 1858 it was made the county seat of Marshall County.
-The prime mover in this affair was T. S. Vaile, a member of the Free-State Kansas Territorial Legislature from Marshall County.
+Before Winifred was established, another townsite, Sylvan, was founded in 1857 and received a post office in August 1857.
+In 1858, it was made the county seat of Marshall County.
+The prime mover in this affair was T.S.
+Vaile, a member of the Free-State Kansas Territorial Legislature from Marshall County.
 Marysville at that time was reputedly a pro-slavery town, and Vaile had an act passed removing the county seat to Sylvan.
 A body of men representing the Nebraska Town Company came to Sylvan at that time with 24 oxen and wagons loaded with lumber to build the town.
-They also brought some mercantile goods which they sold in a tent.
+They also brought some merchandise, which they sold from a tent.
 However, no buildings were erected.
-In September 1858 the post office closed.
+In September 1858, the post office closed.
 One can surmise that the post office was held in someone’s home since no buildings were built in the new town.
-The only official business transacted at the new county seat was the canvassing of the vote of 1859.
+The only official business transacted at the new county seat was the canvassing of the 1859 vote.
 Because there were no buildings at Sylvan, the county commissioners held their session in the house of George D. Swearingen, a mile distant.
 The vote of the “people” returned the county seat status to Marysville.
 Afterward, Sylvan was abandoned until the new town of Winifred was founded.

-One of the first pioneers of Winifred was Isaac Walker and his family who had settled the land near where Winifred would be established.
-The new town was called Winifred for Mrs. Isaac Walker
+One of the first pioneers of Winifred was Isaac Walker and his family, who had settled the land near where Winifred would be established.
+The new town was called Winifred for Mrs. Isaac Walker.

 In 1916, the Winifred Grain Company shipped 100,000 bushels of corn and 150,000 bushels of wheat from the rich farming area to Kansas City and to various points in Iowa.
 The Farmers Union Elevator also did the same amount of business.
 A general merchandise store owned by A. F. Yaussi opened in April 1916.